CanDIG/katsu/README.md

 \q
 ```

+Note: In some cases, existing PostgreSQL might cause issues.
+You may need to clean them up manually.

 ### Step 5: Set up database

 With the database configured, run the following command to create the necessary database tables: